MysteryPancake/Rule-Book/README.md

 * Sequential tables must be iterated with `ipairs`.
 * `x *= 0.75` must be used, not `x = x - x / 4`.
 * `(` and `)` mustn't be used, unless essential.
+* Metamethods mustn't be used unless essential.
 * Tab indentation must be used, not spaces.
 * Tables must be sequential when possible.
 * Spaces must be on both sides of `..`.
 * Spacing must be between everything.
 * `math.randomseed` mustn't be used.
+* `setmetatable` mustn't be used.
 * Variables must be `local`.
 * `;` mustn't be used.